dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

 .. _wo-make-changes:

-Make changes to code in the feature branch
+Make Changes to Code in the Feature Branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Users should make changes to their feature branch and commit changes to their